thenaterhood/gscreenshot/README.md

 * Control+S opens the save dialog
 * Control+C copies the screenshot to the clipboard
+* Control+O opens your screenshot in your default image application
 * Escape quits the application

 ## Contributing